rashidma/XVCF/README.md

 Please take extra precautions while installing "maftools" Bioconductor package.
 It requires another Bioconductor package "Rhtslib" which in turn require "libcurl4-openssl-dev" in linux machines.

+Tips:
+1. You keep versions of R and BiocManager up to date.
+2. When you update R please update your packages.
+3. Install system-wide packages required by "Rhtslib" specially in Linux environment.

 ## Motive
 The premise behind developing "XVCF" shiny package is to pat the gap between